tpascarella/sr50/README.md

-SR50 is an open source compilation of all the best personal finance information on Google.
+SR50 is an open source compilation of all the best personal finance information on the internet.